lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 If we see bringing kids as a competition, this competition is really really intense.
 Their kids are very good and excellent.
 I think I already think hard and take actions as hard as I can to bring my kid.
 But actually, they are thinking and working harder.

 There are nine subjects in China's College Entrance Exams.
 Chinese, English, Math, Physics, Chemistry, Biology, History, Geography, Politics.
 If I prepare for one month and take exams again, I properly can take 70% score of each subject.
-I got around 590 scores in 750.
+I got around 590 scores in 750 at 2013.
 It is about 78% scores.

 The things you understood will be eaiser to learn next time.
 There is a saying like that education is that which remains when one has forgotten everything he learned in school.